Constrained Factor Models for High-Dimensional Matrix-Variate Time Series: Simulation

 The column constraint matrix $\bH_C$ is a $p_2 \times 3$ orthogonal matrix.
 For $p_2=20$, the three columns of $\bH_C$ are generated as $\bh_{c,1} = [\mathbf{1}_7 / \sqrt{7}, \mathbf{0}_7, \mathbf{0}_6]'$, $\bh_{c,2} = [\mathbf{0}_7, \mathbf{1}_7 / \sqrt{7}, \mathbf{0}_6]'$, $\bh_{c,3} = [\mathbf{0}_7, \mathbf{0}_7, \mathbf{1}_6 / \sqrt{6}]'$, where $\mathbf{0}_k$ denotes a $k$-dimensional zero row vector.
 The constraints represent a 3-group classification.
-The 20 columns are divided into 3 groups of size 7, 7 and 6 respectively.
+The 20 columns are divided into 3 groups of size 7, 7 and 6, respectively.
 In increasing $p_2$ to $40$ while keeping $m_2 = 3$ fixed, we double the length of each vector in the columns defined above.

-Table \ref{table:orth_k_right} shows the performance of estimating the true number of factors.
-We compare the total number of estimated factors $\widehat{k} = \widehat{k}_1 \widehat{k}_2$ with the true value $k = k_1 k_2 = 6$.
+Table \ref{table:orth_k_right} shows the performance of estimating the true number of row and column factors seperately.
 The subscripts \textit{c} and \textit{u} denote results from the constrained model (\ref{eqn:cmfm}) and unconstrained model (\ref{eqn:mfm}), respectively. $f_{c}$ and $f_{u}$ denote the relative frequency of correctly estimating the true number of factors $k$.
 From the table, we make the following observations.
-First, when the row and column factors are strong, i.e. $(\delta_1,\delta_2) = (0,0)$, both constrained and unconstrained models can estimate accurately the number of factors, but the constrained models fare better when the sample size is small.
-Second, if the strength of the row factors is weak, but the strength of the column factors is strong, i.e. $(\delta_1,\delta_2) = (0.5,0)$, the unconstrained models fail to estimate the number of factors, but the constrained models continue to perform well.
+First, when the row and column factors are strong, i.e. $(\delta_1,\delta_2) = (0,0)$, both constrained and unconstrained models can estimate accurately the number of factors, but the constrained models perform better when the sample size is small.
+Second, if the strength of the row factors is weak, but the strength of the column factors is strong, i.e. $(\delta_1,\delta_2) = (0.5,0)$, the unconstrained models fail to estimate the number of row factors $k_1$, but the constrained models continue to perform well for both $k_1$ and $k_2$.
 Furthermore, as expected, the performance of the constrained models improves with the sample size.
-Finally, if the strength of the row and columns factors is weak, i.e. $(\delta_1,\delta_2) = (0.5,0.5)$, both models encounter difficulties in estimating the correct number of factors for the sample sizes used.
-This is not surprising as weak signals are hard to detect in general.
+Finally, if the strength of the row and columns factors is weak, i.e. $(\delta_1,\delta_2) = (0.5,0.5)$, both models encounter difficulties in estimating the correct number of row factors $k_1$ for the sample sizes used.
+However, the constrained models continue to perform well for the number of column factors $k_2$.
+Here $m_1$ and $m_2$ are different and play a role.
+Since $m_1 > m_2$, $k_2$ is estimated with higher accuracy, especially in the weak factor case.

 Figure~\ref{fig:orth_Q_mean_sd} shows the box-plots of the estimation errors in estimating the loading spaces of $\bQ = \bQ_2 \otimes \bQ_1$ using the correct number of factors.
 The gray boxes are for the constrained models.
 From the plots, it is seen that when both row and column factors are strong, i.e. $(\delta_1, \delta_2)=(0, 0)$, and the number of factors is properly estimated, the mean and standard deviation of the estimation errors $\mathcal{D}(\widehat{\bQ}, \bQ)$ are small for both models, but the constrained model has a smaller mean estimation error.
 When row factors are weak, i.e. $(\delta_1, \delta_2)=(0.5, 0)$, and the true number of factors is used, the estimation error of constrained models remains small whereas that of the unconstrained models is substantially larger.